passcod/caretaker/index.markdown

 - Guiding the project
 - Arbitrating (disputes, decisions, etc)
-- Answering and processing release and caretaking requests
+- Answering and processing release proposals and caretaking requests

 That’s it.